Changing Passwords

 By default, SL1 appliances use the following user accounts to access appliance databases:

 • ap_user.
 This user is used by the user interface to access the database on a Database Server or All-In-One Appliance.
-This user account exists only on the Administration Portal and does not exist by default on Data Collectors and Message Collectors.
-By default, this user has the user name apuser and the password apuser.
+This user account is configured in the Database Server.
+Any appliance with a user interface (Database Server, All-In-One Appliance, Administration Portal) uses this user account to access the database on the Database Server.
+By default, this user account has the user name apuser.

 • clientdbuser.
 For SL1 version 11.3.0 and later, this user is the default database user for MariaDB.
 This user has the same password as em7admin and root, and the password is set during the initial installation.
 The clientdbuser does not have super privileges.